A Kilimanjaro climb costs $2,500 on average. This post explains the different Kilimanjaro costs and helps you to work out a personalised budget.

 Most people who climb Kilimanjaro do it camping style.
 Only those trekking the Marangu route stay in hut accommodation.
 Given that you’ll almost certainly be flying into Tanzania to do Kilimanjaro, you can’t be expected to supply your own camping equipment.
 The good news is that any good tour operator will provide basically everything you need for camping, like tents, a mess tent, cutlery, cooking equipment, the food itself, and so on.
 That said, always check before booking with a tour operator as to exactly what’s provided as part of the package fee.

-At Follow Alice we provide a tent per every two climbers.
-This means you will share your sleeping space with one other.
-We also provide you with a high-quality four-season sleeping bag and an insulated sleeping mat at no extra charge.
+Pretty much every tour operator provides climbers with all camping gear, which includes tents, tables and chairs.
+At Follow Alice we also provide you with a high-quality four-season sleeping bag and an insulated sleeping mat at no extra charge.